ksu-cs-textbooks/cis400/content/1-object-orientation/04-testing/06-running-tests.md

 date: 2018-08-24T10:53:26-05:00
 ---

 Tests are usually run with a _test runner_, a program that will execute the test code against the code to be tested.
-The exact mechanism invovled depends on the testing framework.
+The exact mechanism involved depends on the testing framework.

 The xUnit framework is offered as a set of Nuget packages:
 * The `xunit` package contains the library code defining the `Assertion` class as well as the `[Fact]` and `[Test]` attributes.